 Ready to pop?
-5 things to help you have a quicker, smoother labour
+Five tips that might help you have a quicker, smoother labour

-Whether you are a first-timer (congrats!) or a mum coming back to the delivery room for seconds (or thirds or fourths), I think we all have one shared hope: Let this labour be as quick and easy as humanly possible.
+Whether you are a first-timer (congrats!) or a mum coming back to the delivery room for seconds (or thirds or fourths), I think we all have one shared hope: let labour be as quick and easy as possible.

 And while all women will have a completely unique and individual experience of labour (some say you should ask your mother what her labours were like, as these things tend to repeat themselves...), there are certain (natural) measures you can take to try and, well, speed things up a little.